Open Banking Requirements

 Developer Portal - The solution offers a customizable Developer Portal that enables application developers to publish, republish, subscribe, and test APIs.

-Banking Systems Integration - The solution uses the integration capabilities of the WSO2 Enterprise Integrator to help banks connect their core banking systems and overcome the challenges of the legacy technology.
-The solution supports:
+Banking Systems Integration - The solution uses the integration capabilities of WSO2 Micro Integrator to help banks connect their core banking systems and overcome the challenges of legacy technology.
+With the help of the Micro Integrator, WSO2 Open Banking can support:

 - different message protocols (HTTP/TCP), message types (REST/SOAP), and formats (ISO 8583, ISO 20022).